Early-season fungicide applications and spring clean up

 Click the link of each disease above for more information including management tips, identification photos and how to mitigate disease pressure.
 For additional diseases, visit our full disease ID guide.

 Posterity XT, Ascernity®, Briskway® and Daconil® Action™ fungicides are excellent choices in the spring for the diseases listed above.
 Each contains multiple active ingredients that provide broad-spectrum disease control.

-Posterity XT is a reliable tool for early-season applications that was recently added to the Syngenta product portfolio.
-It contains the active ingredient included in Posterity (pydiflumetofen), Heritage® brand products (azoxystrobin) and Banner Maxx® (propiconazole) fungicides and formulated in a concentration optimized for extended control of more than 25 diseases.
+Posterity XT is a reliable tool for early-season applications.
+It contains the active ingredient included in Posterity (pydiflumetofen), Heritage® brand products (azoxystrobin) and Banner Maxx® II (propiconazole) fungicides and formulated in a concentration optimized for extended control of more than 25 diseases.
 It provides turfgrass protection from important spring diseases, such as anthracnose, brown ring patch and Microdochium patch.

-Briskway fungicide has a recently updated expanded rate range on its label.
+Briskway fungicide has an updated expanded rate range on its label.
 Featuring a combination of a DMI (difenoconazole) and QoI (azoxystrobin), this fungicide makes it an excellent option to start your season.

 For more information about spring clean-up, contact your local Syngenta territory manager.

 © 2022 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
 Action™, Ascernity®, Banner Maxx®, Briskway®, Daconil®, Heritage®, Posterity® and the Syngenta logo are trademarks of a Syngenta Group Company.